|

 Tips for diving responsibly in the Coral Triangle

-Importantly, you should never touch, chase or harass marine life you encounter but observe (with wonder) from a distance.
-By mastering your buoyancy control, you’ll avoid accidentally touching or damaging corals, which can have devastating impacts.
+Importantly, you should never touch, chase or harass marine life you encounter.
+Instead, observe (with wonder) from a respectful distance.
+Even the gentlest touch can be devastating for some species and the stress of human encounters can alter natural behaviours.

-It’s also important to use reef-safe sunscreen that won’t leach harmful chemicals into the water.
-We also recommend avoiding single-use plastics that may end up in the very environment you’re exploring.
+It’s also important to use reef-safe sunscreen whenever you’re diving in the Coral Triangle.
+Opt for mineral-based lotions that won’t leach harmful chemicals into the water.

-Many dive operators in the Coral Triangle are leading by example, implementing eco-friendly practices like using mooring buoys instead of anchors and enforcing diver quotas to prevent overcrowding.
+Many dive operators in the Coral Triangle are leading by example and we encourage you to seek them out.
+Some have banned single-use plastics while others are embracing eco-friendly practices like using mooring buoys instead of anchors.

-Some organise regular reef clean-ups.
+Some organise regular reef clean-ups, which are a fun way to get involved in marine conservation during your trip.
 That being said, you can do your bit on any dive by collecting rubbish you find for safe disposal.

 A crab camouflaged in an anemone while diving in the Coral Triangle